rsood24/ucd-os-darkGrey-s18/README.md

 # ucd-os-darkGrey-s18

-This is repository for an OS class
+This is a repository for an OS class

 Team members: